UW-PSI/SalishSeaModel-analysis/Docs/2014_netcdf_onKlone.md

 ```
 /mmfs1/gscratch/ssmc/USRS/PSI/Adi/BS_WQM/2014_SSM4_WQ_ref_orig/hotstart/outputs
 ```
-Strangly, all files appear to be executables (`*` at the end).
-I'm not familiar with having files show up as executables like this and why that might be.
-The complete list looks like:
+Strangely, all files appear to be executables (`*` at the end).
+I'm not familiar with having files show up as executables like this.
+The complete list of files in this directory are:
 ```
 algae.3_yr_11*         restart.180*         s_hy_base000_pnnl007_nodes.mat*
 avg_plot.3_yr_11*      restart.220*         s_hy_base000_pnnl007_nodes.nc*